Time for another mixtape playlist!

 Andy has a KILLER guitar solo in the middle… gives me chills!

-The lyrics resonated with me all the way back in sixth grade, and still course through my blood.
+The lyrics resonated with me all the way back in the sixth grade and still courses through my blood.

 “Was I chasing after rainbows / One thing for sure you never answered when I called / And I wiped away the water from my face / To look through the eyes of a stranger”